vashitaArora/mediawikiToVstsWiki/README.md

 # mediawikiToVstsWiki

+This tool allows you to migrate your content from Mediawiki to VSTS Wiki.
+It uses Pandoc for file conversion from mediawiki formats to markdown format and then ensures that links, images, hierarchy, etc. are created based on the VSTS Wiki architecture.
+Learn more about what is supported in this tool @ [migration details](migrationdetails.md)

 Prerequisites
 - sql backup of your media-wiki + images (or a mediawiki without LDAP integration)
 - vsts wiki